MarcoYang21/NRTDesignSparkLibraries/README.md

 ##Installation

 Start DesignSpark 7.1 and go to the Files->Libraries menu.
 Then select the Folders tab.
 Click the Add button and then Browse.
-Select this repository folder and click the Add button.
+Select the first folder in this repository (not 3DModles) and click the Add button.
 Be sure that the Folder Enabled checkbox is checked.
+Repeat this step for all folders in the repository except 3DModels.
 These libraries should now be available.